-Fire kills, and preventing fires saves lives and reduce injuries and also saves money.
+Fire kills, and preventing fires saves lives and reduce injuries and saves money.
 In view of this, it is therefore important that adequate mechanisms must be put in place to enable the Chief Fire Officer or a member of the service to make decisions without delay in pursuit of objectives of the service as set out in legislation.
 The fundamental difference between the work undertaken by operational staff and fire safety personnel also necessitates a clear division between the powers assigned to the two units i.e. Fire safety and firefighting operations.
+A Chief Fire Officer must be at a level (within an organisation) where he or she is able to influence decision making in order to effectively implement the legal mandate of the fire services.